osct/openaccessrepository/docs/virtual-machine.rst

      Get cloud support with Ubuntu Advantage Cloud Guest: http://www.ubuntu.com/business/services/cloud

-3. Setup firewall according yoursecurity requirements, the default rules applied to the the template are the following:
+3. Setup firewall according your security requirements, the default rules applied to the the template are the following:

 .. code::